Three kororā swimming

 Concerns have been raised about the perceived danger the development could have for kororā who have burrows in the existing breakwater.

 The Kennedy Point Marina Development Ltd (a subsidiary of Kennedy Point Boatharbour Ltd), under Auckland Council consent conditions, has engaged a wildlife consultant.
-They will plan and undertake penguin monitoring, and prepare a penguin management plan for any kororā found during breakwater disturbance.
+They have planned and undertaken penguin monitoring, and prepared a penguin management plan for any kororā found during breakwater disturbance.
 This plan has been prepared and updated by an ecologist from Boffa Miskell.

 Kororā often breed in man-made structures and around ports.
-Here they are breeding in a breakwater built in the 1990s.
+At Kennedy Point they are breeding in a breakwater built in the 1990s.

 DOC’s role

-We monitored the work related to the wildlife authority via live video stream as it gave us good visibility of the ecologists supervising the works, and DOC will be present for all remaining work.
+We monitored the work related to the wildlife authority via live video stream as it gave us good visibility of the ecologists supervising the works.

 Related documents: